-Night fell on the starving city, and the desperate poor came out to prey.
+Night fell on the starving city, and the desperate poor came out to their prey.

 She crept along the top of a milliner, and the faint smell of old dyes made her think of her father in Khair.
 Father impoverished the family with one foolish investment after another, and late in his life took to dying his clothing to make them seem new, lest anyone should catch the scent of his penury.
 They smelt the dye, though, and through it his desperation.
 Mother continued to wear new dresses every season, though.
 Father’s desperate rarely extended beyond himself.
 Even the children were treated to new dresses and toys.
 He went so far as to have a sword forged for Jivril when he turned ten: a thing of beauty, Uurish steel with an ivory handle and gilded hilt, a Makhian emerald set in the pommel.
 He had borrowed heavily for it.
 At times he seemed to truly think his family did not know how bad things had gotten, and they were happy to play along.
 Anything to put off the inevitable.